-Keeping your auto dealership, and your reputation, secure from today’s threats can be overwhelming.
-Phishing scams that launch ransomware attacks, fraudulent emails that redirect financial funds, and new attack points in connected vehicles, are just a few of the risks facing today’s dealerships.
+Keeping your auto dealership, and its reputation, secure from today’s cyber threats can be overwhelming.
+Phishing scams that launch ransomware attacks, fraudulent emails that redirect financial funds, and new attack points in connected vehicles, are just a few of the risks auto dealerships face.

 Identify, protect, detect, respond, recover